FREQUENTLY ASKED QUESTIONS

 It's near the beach, right?

 Yes.
 You can get to the ocean within a few minutes by car and somewhat longer by walking or biking.
-Just remember that--as one former Fellow scribbled on our kitchen door as a caveat to all who reside with us--"This Is Not A Vacation!"
+Just remember that -- as one former Fellow scribbled on our kitchen door as a caveat to all who reside with us -- "This Is Not A Vacation!"
 Like Santa Claus before him, Edward Albee knows when you've been working and knows when you've been surfing.

 Does the Barn provide sheets, towels, etc.?

 Yes.
-We have an abundance of sheets, towels (both for bath and beach), toilet paper, etc.
+We have an abundance of sheets, towels (both for bath and beach), toilet paper, etc. Please distinguish between those things as appropriate.

 Does the Barn provide laundry service?